 There’s no shortage of baking recipes that feature honey as their central sweetener or star ingredient.
 Honey can also be used to craft dipping sauces, salad dressings and glazes for meat dishes.
 It’s also an excellent complement to seasonal fruits and cheeses.

 An herb native to Central and South America, the stevia plant is a member of the Chrysanthemum family that produces an extremely sweet-tasting (250 to 300 times more than table sugar) leaf.
 In the U.S., the Food and Drug Administration has approved the purified stevia extract known as Rebaudioside A for use in food production.
-Because stevia contains zero calories and elicits no glycemic response, it’s a viable option for diabetics and others looking for an alternative to sugar, according to the AND.
+Because stevia contains zero calories and elicits no glycemic response, it’s a viable option for diabetics and others looking for an alternative to sugar, according to the Academy of Nutrition and Dietetics.

 You can also grow stevia in your own garden, though it will only thrive outdoors year-round in extremely warm climes.
 Washington State University’s Clark County Extension office recommends starting with new seedlings because stevia seed has poor germination rates.
 Plant in full to partial shade in well-drained fertile soil.
 Stevia also fares well in containers.
 Provide consistent moisture and pinch the tips every 2 to 3 weeks to promote bushiness.
 Fresh leaves can be harvested and used immediately, but for maximum sweetness, WSU Extension recommends drying the plant by cutting, bundling and hanging it upside-down.
 Store dried leaves in airtight containers and crush by hand or with a coffee grinder before use.